 At this point, the roots have adjusted to the new surroundings and they begin to establish themselves.
 The frequency of watering can be cut back, but it’s crucial to provide a good supply of water until the roots have expanded further.
 A good soaking 2-3 times a week should be sufficient unless the weather is extra hot and dry.

-Try using a Treegator Bag for trees during the first season or two.
+For trees, try using a Treegator Bag for during the first season or two.
 These are bags filled with water that wrap around the base of a tree.
 The water slowly drips out for a consistent soaking without the homeowner having to do much work.
 They can last 5-7 days before a refill is needed.

 As plants continue to grow and establish, their roots expand and grow deeper.
 Eventually plants can withstand much longer periods of time without water.
 The roots have been trained to reach deep into the soil and survive off of moisture deep in the ground.
 If your plants are still struggling, there may be a larger issue.
 It’s possible the location or soil condition isn’t well suited for the plants.
 Use a professional landscape company to determine what the cause is to find a solution.